-After initial difficulties in contacting the respective establishments, I finally managed to secure a reservation for South Beach Camps Bay luxury serviced self-catering apartments during my trip to Cape Town in April.
+After initial difficulties in contacting the establishment, I finally managed to secure a reservation for South Beach Camps Bay luxury serviced self-catering apartments during my trip to Cape Town.
+Check rates and availability.

 When I indicated that I have no children, they kindly offered to accommodate two more adults instead, as the prize included two fully serviced suites.
 It seemed like the perfect getaway for a coming of age celebration and girly weekend with my beloved ones.